Mike Jacobs (first baseman): Second Stint with Arizona

-Guerreros de Oaxaca
+Guerreros de Oaxaca (second stint)

 On March 26, 2015, it was reported that Jacobs had signed on to return to play for the Guerreros de Oaxaca of the Mexican League.
+In 111 games he hit .276/.353/.436 with 14 home runs, 83 RBIs and 2 stolen bases.

 Lancaster Barnstormers

 On March 25, 2016, Jacobs signed with the Lancaster Barnstormers.
+In 79 games he hit .236/.320/.326 with 5 home runs, 24 RBIs and 1 stolen base.

 Toros de Tijuana

 On May 3, 2016, Jacobs signed with the Toros de Tijuana of the Mexican Baseball League.

-Minor League Baseball manager
+He was released on June 28.
+In 43 games he hit .295/.412/.514 with 6 home runs, 21 RBIs and 1 stolen base.

+Coaching career

+Miami Marlins organization

 Jacobs retired after 2016 season and was hired by the Miami Marlins to manage their Class A Short-Season Batavia Muckdogs.

-Jacobs will manage the Clinton LumberKings of the Midwest League in 2019.
-For the 2021 season Jacobs will manage the Beloit Snappers.
+Jacobs managed the Clinton LumberKings of the Midwest League in 2019.

+For the 2021 season Jacobs managed the Beloit Snappers.

+Cincinnati Reds organization

+He was named game planning coach for the Louisville Bats in 2023.

+In 2025, Jacobs was named as hitting coach for the Chattanooga Lookouts the Double-A affiliate of the Cincinnati Reds.

 Personal life

 Jacobs got married in December 2006 and resides in Chula Vista during the baseball offseason.
 He has four daughters, Havana, Isabella, Sophia and Juliana.

 Contrary to popular belief, Jacobs is not Jewish.
-This small detail was apparently not known to the Marlins when, on May 28, 2006, as part of the team's Jewish Heritage Day promotion, they gave Jacobs T-shirts to young fans who attended the game.
+This was apparently not known to the Marlins when, on May 28, 2006, as part of the team's Jewish Heritage Day promotion, they gave Jacobs T-shirts to young fans who attended the game.
+In reference to this, Jewish sports podcast Menschwarmers refers to non-Jews with Jewish-sounding names as "Mike Jacobs All Stars."